ouspg/PrivacyAndSocialEngineering/2.Messaging_and_mobile_privacy/README.md

 What kind of tracking pixels you are finding?
 Note, that you might need to accept all the cookies.

+Have you encountered ads when using some of the social platforms?
+You can check if it has analytics integrated.

-Use Exodus privacy to detect possible code signatures of the advertiser SDKs if the website has own app.
+Use Exodus privacy to detect possible code signatures of the advertiser SDKs if the website has its own app.
 Many of the tracking capabilities are integrated into "partners", software.
-Take a look for example the partnership of AppFlyers and TikTok [^26].
+Take a look for example the partnership between AppFlyers and TikTok [^26].

 Do you find similar analytics from their apps?
 If you don't, but for example, you find AppFlyers integrated, do you have any idea where your data is going and what is even tracked?